aktnk/ec2_test_server/README.md

     ```
     /workdir # terraform init
     ```
-1. create and edit tf file
+2. create and edit tf file

+You should modify variables.tf according to the VPC configuration you wish to build.

-1. run terraform
+3. run terraform
   * Verify the description of the tf file in the local environment.
     ```
     /workdir # terraform validate